Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Related Work

 An alternative method, BatchEnsemble \cite{wen2020batchensemble}, employs a base model with modifications through multiplicative, component-specific rank-1 matrices.
 This method has been applied to LLMs, but in the context of pre-training rather than fine-tuning \cite{tran2022plex}.

-There are also recent endeavors using LoRA ensembles for fine-tuning LLMs \cite{wang2023lora, zhai2023uncertaintypenalized}.
-Although these studies consider uncertainty quantification, they do so without employing a Bayesian framework and do not clearly separate epistemic and aleatoric components, critial for data interpretability.
+There are also recent endeavors employing LoRA ensembles for fine-tuning LLMs \cite{wang2023lora, zhai2023uncertaintypenalized}.
+Although these studies address uncertainty quantification, they do so without adopting a Bayesian framework and do not clearly distinguish between epistemic and aleatoric components, which is critical for data interpretability.
+In another work \cite{arteaga2024hallucinationdetectionllmsfast}, a separate predictor is trained on the LoRA ensembles uncertainty metrics to detect hallucinations. \cite{niu2024functionalleveluncertaintyquantificationcalibrated} introduces a mixture-of-expert framework (UQ4CT) to explicitly capture and calibrate model uncertainty during fine-tuning.
+All these works are highly relevant yet differ from ours, which provides a principled Bayesian treatment for LoRA ensembles during fine-tuning and examines the evolution of uncertainty metrics to draw conclusions about the balance between retained prior knowledge and newly acquired domain adaptation.